 In reference to function, we start with dividing the kitchen into three stations: 1) the storage and mixing station, 2) the preparation and cleaning station, and 3) the cooking station.
 The storage & mixing station houses the refrigerator as its major appliance.
 This is also a good area to locate your pantry near making easy access to gather the food items to prepare meals.
 The sink and dishwasher is included in the prep and cleaning station.
 This is where the food is prepared for cooking and requires generous counter-space for multitasking efforts.
 Lastly, the range or stove/oven configuration occupies the cooking station and complete the work spaces.
 Each area should have adequate counters for small appliances and work duties.

 Keep traffic out of the kitchen work triangle

-Eliminate kitchen design flaws in the planning stages
+Eliminate flaws in kitchen designs flaws during the planning stages

 Size and Shape

 Possible dimension arrangements: 7 to 10 feet in width, 8 to 12 feet in length (56 to 120 sf) Provides for basic food preparations with room for 1 to 2 persons to work comfortable.
 Ideal for Corridor, U-shaped, and L-shaped designs.